vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Checkout is a process of providing shipping and billing addresses and selecting shipping and payment methods needed to place an order and pay for it.

 ## Collecting and saving shipping details
-Shipping details are information about the receiver and her/his address.
-Based on that, we know where to send the order.
+Shipping details are information about the recipient's address needed to ship the order.

 We can load shipping details by invoking `load` method.
 To access them, use property returned by `useShipping` called `shipping`.
 ```js{8,16}